Meet the Team

 Kasey Ortez

 Kasey has been dancing competitively since she was a little girl.
 After growing up in the studio, she pursued a major in dance at San Jose State University.
 After college, Kasey returned to teaching dance and has never looked back!
-When she is not in the studio, you can find her being a mom to Frankie (one of our mini team dancers) and Mila (a future dance star) or teaching barre and pilates at local studios.
+When she is not in the studio, you can find her being a mom to Frankie (one of our petite team dancers) and Mila (a future dance star) or teaching barre and pilates at local studios.

 Choreographer, Studio Operations